zachleat/zachleat.com/web/_posts/2016-07-12-comprehensive-fontloading.md

 ## <span id="critical-foft">Critical FOFT</span>

-The only difference between this method and standard FOFT approach is that instead of the full Roman web font in the first stage, we use a subset Roman web font (usually only containing A-Z and optionally 0-9 and/or punctuation).
-The full Roman web font is instead loaded in the second stage with the other weights and styles.
+The only difference between this method and standard FOFT approach is that instead of the full roman web font in the first stage, we use a subset roman web font (usually only containing A-Z and optionally 0-9 and/or punctuation).
+The full roman web font is instead loaded in the second stage with the other weights and styles.

 * **[Demo: Critical FOFT](/web-fonts/demos/critical-foft.html)** (includes sessionStorage trick for repeat view optimization)
 * [Compare source code for Critical FOFT against FOFT](https://gist.github.com/zachleat/1c2ee3c30ded23922cf4a9720283edfe/revisions?diff=split#diff-0)